 It is also argued that the priests of the Lord were given special details about their robes and therefore we ought to take care to dress accordingly, but this fails to understand that this has been exclusively fulfilled by our High Priest the Lord Jesus Christ.
 All that was given to the Aaron and the priests of Israel was a symbol fulfilled by Jesus!

 There is only one way to worship, and that is according to the Spirit.
-When we go to a wedding or a funeral we do not do so according to the Spirit.
-Even if it is a Christian wedding or funeral this is not the same as a time of corporate worship.
-As Christians we recognize that we cannot worship God according to the flesh and that the cultural practices of our land cannot be of equal basis with what we have as Christians.
+As Christians we recognize that we cannot worship God according to the flesh and that means that the cultural practices of our land cannot be the means by which we worship God.

 What is the Impact of Changing the Meaning of Clothing for the People of God?